Ludwig von Mises: Value-neutrality (wertfreiheit)

+Praxeology

 In his magnum opus Human Action (1949), Mises established praxeology as the foundational methodology for the social sciences, offering a systematic approach to understanding human behavior and decision-making.
 This work laid the groundwork for a comprehensive economic theory that accounted for the subjective nature of value and the complexity of individual choices, marking a significant departure from the objective models of classical economics.

 Mises used praxeology to further critique socialism, arguing that it is fundamentally flawed because it treats economics as a solvable, static problem akin to mathematical or engineering challenges.
 Instead, he argued, economics involves an open-ended coordination process that aims to align the diverse and equally valid subjective appraisals of millions of individuals.

 However, while praxeology has been influential within the Austrian school of economics, it is not widely adopted in contemporary economic practice, which predominantly relies on empirical and mathematical methods to analyze and predict economic phenomena.
 Most mainstream economists view praxeology as lacking empirical validation and testability, thereby limiting its acceptance as a scientific approach within the broader discipline.

-In his 1956 book The Anti-Capitalistic Mentality, Ludwig von Mises explored the roots of intellectual opposition to the free market, particularly in American society.
-Mises argued that some people resent the burden of freedom, preferring the perceived security of a caste-like system where individual responsibility for one's position in the division of labor is minimized.
-He believed that people who are content in their position, i.e., who have forgone upward social mobility, may yearn for capitalism to be a rigid caste system, allowing them to blame "the system" or "society" for their low wages or unfulfilled ambitions.
-Mises also contended that throughout most of human history, wealth was often accumulated through exploitation, war, and conquest.
-As a result, our cognitive biases have not yet adapted to the modern world of rule of law and peaceful exchange, leading to a subconscious suspicion of wealth as being illegitimately obtained.
-This suspicion persists even though, in a free market, individuals can accumulate wealth through mutually beneficial exchange and technological innovation.
-Mises also criticized the romanticization of artisan goods, arguing that mass production, driven by consumer demand, has democratized access to goods that in previous centuries were available only to a small aristocratic few.
-He suggested that critics who lament the availability of inexpensive, mass-produced goods fail to appreciate the benefits these goods bring, as they enable a higher standard of living for the general population who may not be able to afford handcrafted goods.